Local SEO Myths Debunked: What Actually Moves the Needle?

 Myth #4: Posting on Google Business Profile Doesn't Help Rankings

 The Truth: While GBP posts don't directly boost rankings, they increase engagement, which indirectly impacts search engine visibility.
-Google favors active profiles (link to jared's new blog once published), and posts help provide fresh, relevant content for potential customers.
+Google favors active profiles, and posts help provide fresh, relevant content for potential customers.

 What Moves the Needle: